The term ‘Black Irish’ gets thrown around from time to time. But have you ever wondered where it comes from?

-With this, families began to associate with the collective surname of O’Dubhghaill.
+With this, Irish people and families began to associate with the collective surname of O’Dubhghaill.
 In fact, O’Dubhghaill is the Gaelic version of the very popular Irish surname O’Doyle.

 And it seems that this strategy to retitle oneself to reveal one’s stance or clan was a popular thing to do.
 Another name, O’Gallchobhair, which is the Irish version of the popular name Gallagher, means ‘foreign help’.